sira313/TWCARTY/src/blog/configure-comment-system.md

 ---

-This starter includes a built-in comment system, thanks to my friend Mustofa-id for helping me set it up.
+This starter includes a built-in comment system, thanks to my friend [Mustofa-ID](https://mustofa.id) for helping me set it up.
 The comment system uses Supabase as the database.

 > Here we go